 The heart of Hebron’s rich cultural and historical heritage lies within the ancient walls of the Old City.
 In 2017, the Old City and the Tomb of the Patriarchs were designated as a UNESCO World Heritage site.

-The Old City of Hebron stands as one of the world’s best-preserved medieval cities, adorned with surviving Mamluk and Ottoman period structures.
+The Old City of Hebron is one of the world’s best-preserved medieval cities, adorned with surviving Mamluk and Ottoman structures.
 Its narrow winding streets and historic shops offer opportunities to purchase souvenirs, fabrics, spices, clothing, and everyday items.

 Instagram: https://www.instagram.com/excellence.center